Curriculum-Driven, Peer-Led Support

 - Be the spouse/partner of a post-service veteran, OR

-- Be the spouse/partner of an active-duty service member who is within 1 year of separating from the military
+- Be the spouse/partner of an active-duty service member who is within one year of separating from the military

-- Commit to attending all 12 sessions (for the traditional 12-week groups), barring any unforeseen emergencies.
+- Commit to attending all sessions for closed groups (either 6 sessions for mini-series groups or 12 sessions for 12-week groups), barring any unforeseen emergencies.

-As families transition from active-duty military life, to post-service life, they experience a multitude of changes that can include geographic relocation, navigating new career and educational pursuits, family reintegration, new mental and physical healthcare needs, and the re-establishment of community supports.
-The adjustment to civilian or post-service life requires hard work from the entire family and can be a source of stress that leads to interpersonal struggles within the family.
+As families transition from military, to post-service life, they can experience many changes that are often difficult to navigate.
+This may include geographic relocation, navigating new career and educational pursuits, family reintegration, new mental and physical healthcare needs, and finding new community supports.
+Adjusting to civilian or post-service life requires hard work from the entire family and can be stressful.

-As peers ourselves, we understand the value and benefit of strong supportive communities that offer peer-based guidance and understanding to help address the unique challenges of post-service family life.
-Out of this understanding, the Veteran Spouse Resiliency Group (V-SRG) Program was developed in 2017, as a curriculum-driven, peer-led support group for the spouses/partners of transitioning and post-service veterans.
-These groups provide a safe space for peers to come together, share their stories, successes, and challenges, lean on one another for support and guidance, and form lasting bonds that they can rely on well after the group ends.
+As peers ourselves, we understand the value and benefit of strong supportive communities that offer peer-based guidance and help you settle into post-service family life.
+The Veteran Spouse Resiliency Group (V-SRG) Program was developed in 2017 as a curriculum-driven, peer-led support group for the spouses/partners of transitioning and post-service veterans.
+These groups provide a safe space for peers to come together, share their stories, successes, and challenges, lean on one another for support and guidance, and form lasting bonds they can rely on well after the group ends.

-Our groups focus on helping participants prioritize their own wellness, and our program evaluation has shown that spouses who complete the group, experience an increase in their quality of life, self-care practices, and social support, as well as a decrease in mental health symptoms such as anxiety and depression.
-This program was designed for veteran spouses, by veteran spouses, and has evolved over the years based on program evaluation, and participant and leader feedback to ensure the curriculum addresses the topics you need it to, in the way you need it to!
+Our program evaluation has shown that spouses who complete the group experience an increase in their quality of life, self-care practices, and social support, as well as a decrease in mental health symptoms such as anxiety and depression.
+This program was designed for veteran spouses/partners and has evolved over the years based on participant and leader feedback to ensure the curriculum continues to address the issues and topics most relevant to our participants.

-As social work researchers and veteran spouses ourselves, we strongly believe in involving our communities in all research and program development efforts.
-As such, the Veteran Spouse Network adheres to the participatory action research philosophy, engaging our community in program development to ensure we design programs that truly meet the needs of those they intend to serve.
+The Veteran Spouse Network embraces a participatory action research philosophy, engaging our community in program development to ensure we design programs that truly meet the needs of those they serve.

-In line with that philosophy, the V-SRG curriculum was initially developed by conducting focus groups with veteran spouses to better understand their experiences, challenges, and needs, in order to inform curriculum and program development.
+The V-SRG curriculum was developed by conducting focus groups with veteran spouses in order to understand their experiences, challenges, and needs, which in turn inform curriculum and program development.
 When the first edition of the program was piloted in 2018-2019, program evaluation and feedback surveys were administered to all leaders and participants to ensure the program was positively impacting participants as designed, and to gather feedback on needed improvements.
-Today, the curriculum is in its 6th edition, with curriculum updates still drawing from the participant and leader feedback to ensure the program evolves as required by our network.

 The V-SRG curriculum is designed to facilitate group discussion across a variety of topics that are unique to the veteran spouse/partner experience, where participants can share their challenges, strategies, and successes, while both receiving and providing support and guidance to their peers.
 While the majority of the curriculum is discussion-based, sessions also include educational content, skill-building exercises, activities, and conversation sparks in the form of videos and excerpts.